April 17, 2023

 Instead of discovering configuration drift once a year during an audit, you can detect that drift – which could’ve just popped up or it could’ve been sitting there for months – within minutes.
 Issues can even be corrected automatically.
 In that way, automation helps you achieve hardening of the various components of your system.
 Then, you can enforce continuous compliance with those vital benchmarks and frameworks – all with automation as the backbone.

 Puppet Enterprise is the leading solution for deploying infrastructure, configuring a desired state, and managing infrastructure with confidence at scale.
-Puppet Comply unearths drift and other vulnerabilities using an integrated edition of the official CIS Configuration Assessment Tool (CIS-CAT), and Puppet Compliance Enforcement enforces system-hardening compliance functions to keep your systems in alignment with CIS Benchmarks and DISA STIGs automatically.
+Puppet unearths drift and other vulnerabilities using an integrated edition of the official CIS Configuration Assessment Tool (CIS-CAT), and can enforce system-hardening compliance functions to keep your systems in alignment with CIS Benchmarks and DISA STIGs automatically.

 Get a demo of Puppet automation for hardening or download our free ebook on how to achieve continuous compliance now.